-Oral health is certainly valuable to overall wellness at every phase in life.
+Oral health is valuable for our overall wellness at every phase of life.

-In addition to this, a healthy mouth enables not just nutrition of the body but also promotes feeling of wellness, self-confidence and greatly improves social interaction.
+Additionally, a healthy mouth enables not just nutrition of the body but also promotes a feeling of wellness, self-confidence, and greatly improves social interaction.

-Further, the bacteria from the mouth can cause infection to other body parts particularly when the immune system has been weakened by medical treatments or diseases.
+Further, the bacteria from the mouth can cause infection to other body parts.
+This is particularly true when the immune system is weak due to medical treatments or diseases.

-Meanwhile, systemic conditions as well as their treatments are also perceived to have considerable impact on a person’s oral health.
+Meanwhile, systemic conditions, as well as their treatments, can also have a considerable impact on a person’s oral health.

-In actuality, there is this thing that we call mouth-body connection.
-Perhaps, many of us think that dental visit is only about having our decayed tooth pulled out, having our teeth professionally cleaned and whitened, get filling and the like.
-But, a dental visit does not only focus about teeth.
+In actuality, there is this thing that we call the mouth-body connection.
+Perhaps many of us think that a dental visit is only about having our decayed teeth pulled out, having our teeth professionally cleaned and whitened, and the like.
+But a dental visit does not only focus on teeth.

-This is also about one’s general health.
-Be reminded that what goes on in your mouth can have huge impact to other body parts.
+Dental appointments are also about one’s general health.
+Keep in mind that what goes on in your mouth can have an impact on other body parts.
 Likewise, what goes on in our body can also have an impact on the mouth.

 The dentist may see a symptom or sign of a disease or illness which you may not be aware of while examining your mouth.
-He or she may administer some tests or he/she will consider referring you to a specialist for the necessary treatment.
+He or she may administer some tests or he or she will consider referring you to a specialist for the necessary treatment.

 More than that, a person’s oral health can affect other medical conditions.
-For instance, if you are suffering from diabetes, a mouth infection can upset your blood glucose levels and due to this your condition will be even more complicated to control.
+For instance, if you are suffering from diabetes, a mouth infection can upset your blood glucose levels.
+Due to this, your condition will be even more complicated to control.

-Approximately 35% of adults in US have some sort of periodontitis and another 50% adults are suffering from gingivitis.
-And, since periodontitis is very common, its management and treatment can have valuable implications for general public health.
+Approximately 35 percent of adults in the US have some sort of periodontitis, and another 50 percent of adults are suffering from gingivitis.
+And since periodontitis is very common, its management and treatment can have valuable implications for general public health.

-As you can see, oral health is not only about having clean and whiter teeth, healthy gums and mouth; this is also about maintaining good overall health.
+As you can see, oral health is not only about having clean and healthy teeth and gums; this is also about maintaining good overall health.